kshao19/kshao19.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Kailai.
-I am born and raised in Shanghai, China and a proud alumna of [Vassar College](https://www.vassar.edu/) (2018-2022).
-I am currently working at NERA Economic Consulting in New York City, US., specializing in antitrust research in mergers and acquisitons.
+I was born and raised in Shanghai, China, and am a proud alumna of [Vassar College](https://www.vassar.edu/) (2018-2022).
+I am currently working at the NERA Economic Consulting in New York City, US, specializing in antitrust research in mergers and acquisitions.

-My research interest is in industrial organization and labor economics.
+I am interested in industrial organization, quantitative marketing, and labor economics.
 Besides that, I enjoy doing hot yoga, hiking, and cooking.